On the quasi-isometric classification of locally compact groups: Preliminaries

-A quasi-isometry $f:X\to Y$ is a large-scale Lipschitz map such that there exists a large-scale Lipschitz map $f':Y\to X$ such that $f\circ f'\sim\textnormal{id}_Y$ and $f'\circ f\textnormal{id}_X$; the map $f'$ is called an {\em inverse} quasi-isometry to $f$; it is unique modulo~$\sim$.
+A quasi-isometry $f:X\to Y$ is a large-scale Lipschitz map such that there exists a large-scale Lipschitz map $f':Y\to X$ such that $f\circ f'\sim\textnormal{id}_Y$ and $f'\circ f\sim\textnormal{id}_X$; the map $f'$ is called an {\em inverse} quasi-isometry to $f$; it is unique modulo~$\sim$.

-A large-scale Lipschitz map $X\to Y$ is {\em coarsely proper} if, using the convention $\inf\emptyset=-+\infty$, the function $F(r)=\inf\{d(f(x_1),f(x_2)):\;d(x_1,x_2)\ge r\}$ satisfies $\lim_{+\infty}F=+\infty$.
+A large-scale Lipschitz map $X\to Y$ is {\em coarsely proper} if, using the convention $\inf\emptyset=+\infty$, the function $F(r)=\inf\{d(f(x_1),f(x_2)):\;d(x_1,x_2)\ge r\}$ satisfies $\lim_{+\infty}F=+\infty$.

 Every CGLC-group $G$ can be endowed with the left-invariant distance defined by the word length with respect to a compact generating subset.
-Given two such distances, the identity map is a quasi-isometry, and therefore the notion of large-scale Lipschitz map, quasi-isometries, etc.\ from or into $G$ are independent of the choice of a compact generating set.
+Given any two such distances, the identity map is a quasi-isometry, and therefore the notions of large-scale Lipschitz map, quasi-isometry, etc.\ from or into $G$ are independent of the choice of a compact generating set.